CodinGame/advanced-python-features-playground/markdowns/article.md

 [`collections`](https://docs.python.org/3/library/collections.html) is a module in the standard library that implements alternative container datatypes.

-For example, a [`Counter`](https://docs.python.org/3/library/collections.html#collections.Counter) is a collection where elements are stored as dictonary keys and their counts are stored as dictionary values:
+For example, a [`Counter`](https://docs.python.org/3/library/collections.html#collections.Counter) is a collection where elements are stored as dictionary keys and their counts are stored as dictionary values:

 @[Counter]({ "stubs": ["collections_counter.py"], "command": "python3 collections_counter.py" })